Blocks

 Adding a Block

-To add a block to your application, head over to the design section, then press the Blocks tab to pick a block of choice.
+To add a block to your application, head over to the Design section, then press Add component.
+The blocks can be found under the Blocks category.

-Once you choose one of the blocks you want to have, it will appear in the design straight away.
-The only thing you have to do now is position the block in the place on your page where you want it to be.
+Once you choose one of the blocks you want to have, it will appear in the design window.

 Configuring Blocks

-Configuration of blocks is done by clicking the block you just added.
-Immediately a settings panel will appear on the right.
+Configuration of blocks is done by clicking the block you just added to open the Settings Panel.

 Table block